iamalper/filedrop/README.md

 I can't find a way for accessing local networks from browsers.
 If you build for web, it has no functionalty.

 ## Build
-It is a flutter project so you can build with `flutter build` from repo directory.
+It is a flutter project soif you if have **flutter** installed, you can build with `flutter build` from repo directory.
+If not, see <a href=https://docs.flutter.dev/get-started/install>Flutter docs: Install</a>

 For Android release build, you need to create your keystore and **key.properties** in **android** folder.
 See more at <a href=https://docs.flutter.dev/deployment/android#signing-the-app>Flutter docs: Signing android app</a>